Conophytum [Koh-no-FY-tum] is native to South Africa and is in the miniature succulent plant types group.

 When you notice the epidermis slightly wrinkling, it’s a sign the plant needs water.

-Remove old and dead sheathes once new leaves start emerging to enhance the appearance of the plant and to maintain its hygiene.
+Remove old and dead sheathes once new leaves start emerging to enhance the plant’s appearance and maintain its hygiene.

-Make sure you remove the dead flowers as well to avoid botrytis, fungal plant disease.
+Make sure you remove the dead flowers to avoid botrytis, fungal plant disease.

 How To Propagate Cone Plant